sphinx-doc/sphinx/doc/ext/appapi.rst

 .. event:: builder-inited (app)

-   Emitted the builder object has been created.
+   Emitted when the builder object has been created.
+It is available as ``app.builder``.

 .. event:: doctree-read (app, doctree)

    Emitted when a doctree has been parsed and read by the environment, and is about to be pickled.
+The *doctree* can be modified in-place.

+.. event:: missing-reference (app, env, node, contnode)

+   Emitted when a cross-reference to a Python module or object cannot be resolved.
+If the event handler can resolve the reference, it should return a new docutils node to be inserted in the document tree in place of the node *node*.
+Usually this node is a :class:`reference` node containing *contnode* as a child.

+   :param env: The build environment (``app.builder.env``).
+   :param node: The :class:`pending_xref` node to be resolved.
+Its attributes
+      ``reftype``, ``reftarget``, ``modname`` and ``classname`` attributes
+      determine the type and target of the reference.
+   :param contnode: The node that carries the text and formatting inside the
+      future reference and should be a child of the returned reference node.

+   .. versionadded:: 0.5

 .. event:: doctree-resolved (app, doctree, docname)

-   Emitted when a doctree has been "resolved" by the environment, that is, all references and TOCs have been inserted.
+   Emitted when a doctree has been "resolved" by the environment, that is, all references have been resolved and TOCs have been inserted.

+.. event:: env-updated (app, env)

+   Emitted when the :meth:`update` method of the build environment has completed, that is, the environment and all doctrees are now up-to-date.

+   .. versionadded:: 0.5

 .. event:: page-context (app, pagename, templatename, context, doctree)

    Emitted when the HTML builder has created a context dictionary to render a